riccardomerolla/99-bottles-scala-blog/README.md

-# Effect Oriented Programming
+# 99 Bottles of Scala

-The book is published: https://effectorientedprogramming.com/
+The blog is published: https://world.hey.com/riccardo.merolla/